scalaz/scalaz/doc/DeveloperGuide.md

 ### Type Parameters

-In the absense of a context specific name for the type parameters, use these:
+In the absence of a context specific name for the type parameters, use these:

  * Use `A`, `B`, `C`, `X` for kind `*`
  * Use `F`, `G` for kind `* -> *`.